pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 With our simple app, making folders with single files seems a bit over-engineered.
 However, it will be worth it, because our goal is to build good organizational habits.

-Our controllers are going to handle the routes.
-It's quite common to make a separate file and group similar controllers together.
-Express makes it easy to set it up.
+- What are controllers?

+- How should you organize controllers if you are following an MVC pattern?

 All of our routes related to our bookmarks are going to be starting with `/bookmarks`.
-We are going to name our `express.Router()` variable `bookmarks` to help us remember that this is base of the route.
+We are going to name our `express.Router()` variable `bookmarks` to help us remember that this is base of the route (`http://localhost:3003/bookmarks/`).
 Let's code to understand it better:

 - `ls` - confirm you are in the same directory as `package.json`
 - `mkdir controllers`